ParsaGooya/CCCma-PPP/README.md

 The training framework supports a suite of deterministic and probabilistic models across multiple neural network architectures.
 Current applications include bias adjustment, ensemble boosting, and statistical downscaling.

-The package is currently under active development and undergoing quality assurance (QA).
+The package is currently under active development and is undergoing quality assurance (QA).

 ---
 ## Installation